Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 Continue with OK, enter a route name in the next window and select your project in the following window.

-QMapShack automagically will calculate the route according to your current routing prefrences, which more or less may take some time.
+QMapShack automagically will calculate the route according to your current routing preferences, which more or less may take some time.

 Double click your route to zoom your map view to the whole route.